Program Overview and Background, Doctors Across New York (DANY), Physician Practice Support and Physician Loan Repayment Programs - Cycle IV

 Applications are currently being accepted for Physician Practice Support and Physician Loan Repayment only.
 There are three options to apply for funding:

-- Physician Loan Repayment - Qualified Educational Loan Repayment – An Individual physician can apply for funds to be used to repay qualified educational loans;
+- Physician Loan Repayment - Qualified Educational Loan Repayment – An Individual physician can apply for funds to be used to repay qualified educational loans up to $150,000;

 - Physician Practice Support to Establish or Join Practices – An individual physician can apply for funds to support the costs of establishing or joining a practice in an underserved community; or